artikblue/artikblue.github.io/_posts/2020-11-01-arduino-embedded-3.md

 ### Prototype
 The prototype for this project is quite simple.
 We will make a servo engine turn to the left or to the right as we move a potentiometer.
 We already know how to set up a potentiometer and read its value, the servo is simple as well we only need to feed power to it and wire it to a pwm port.
 ![servo](https://artikblue.github.io/assets/images/sketches/servo.JPG)
+For easily working with the servo, the Serv.h library is very useful.
+We could work with the servo without any library thoug it would be much harder and would requiere more code (and harder to understand), in further publications we'll write some pure C code to do it manually, by now, the library is will work fine.
 ### Code

 ~~~